OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 ----------------
 Keeping data resident on the accelerator is often key to obtaining high performance, but sometimes it's necessary to copy data between host and device memories.
-The OpenACC `update` directive provides a way to explicitly update the values of host or device memory with the values of the other.
+The `update` directive provides a way to explicitly update the values of host or device memory with the values of the other.
 This can be thought of as syncrhonizing the contents of the two memories.
 The `update` directive accepts a `device` clause for copying data from the host to